mesojedecm/Siemens_HMI_pdf2Image/README.md

 # Welcome to Siemens_HMI_pdf2Image

-Script for converting .pdf screen shoots of Siemens HMI to .jpeg files.
+Script for converting .pdf screenshoots of Siemens HMI to .jpeg files.
 Currently only for Linux OS.

 ## Install: